Ruins of Ajaigarh Fort; Temples Akin to Khajuraho Architecture

 There were no people around.
 No sight of tourists was visible.
 A flight of steps upwards towards the hill, partially hidden by bushes, caught our attention.
 To reach the top, we had to climb the stairs.

-Though my husband was all geared up to explore the top, I was hesitant.
+Though my husband was all geared up to explore the fort at the hilltop, I was hesitant.
 The day before, we were in the holy town of Maihar where we climbed Trikuta Hill barefoot to seek the blessings of Maa Sharda.
 This second trek on the second day would extract the energy out of me!

 My husband was reluctant to leave me alone at the base.
 By then we saw four tourists climbing down the stairs.
 I asked them whether it was worth the climb.
 Their reply was a big YES.